pritamzope/mini-assembler/README.md

 <h1>Mini Assembler</h1>
 <br/>
-<h4>A simple translation of an intel x86 assembly language into opcodes that generates listing files.</h4>
+<h4>Translation of an Intel x86 assembly language syntax into operation codes by generating listing file</h4>
 <br/>
 <br/>
 <strong>symtab.hpp :-</strong> This file contains the declarations of the main symbol table and class SymbolTable to bind it.